pythonchcharts/ChartSync/README.md

 <img width="631" height="369" alt="image" src="https://github.com/user-attachments/assets/dd103f2d-bc85-4a88-88cd-fadcf06db7b7" />

-For a less restrictive filter, here is an example of a filter that searches for any charts with drums and an expert chart, without caring what else the charts have:
+For a less restrictive filter, here is an example of a filter that searches for any charts with an expert drums chart, without caring what else the charts have:

 <img width="630" height="371" alt="image" src="https://github.com/user-attachments/assets/59b26a82-51da-483c-99f4-d5e563c21963" />